stephane-rbn/rubocop-in-rubymine/README.md

 # Run Rubocop on save in RubyMine

+I wanted something similar to JavaScript's prettier.

 > Disclaimer: this guide is not perfect.
-It is not fast and rubocop will be often run even without saving the current file.
+It is not as fast as prettier and rubocop will be often run even without saving the current file.
 Feel free to improve this guide!

 ## Rubocop linter installation